Code-Institute-Submissions/Gym-24-7/README.md

 ## Wireframes
 I used Adobe XD to create the wireframes.
 Adobe XD is a prototype tool mostly used for creating mockups, wireframes and interactive prototypes.
 The wireframes I've done are very basic but straightforward.

+### Desktop
+You can find the wireframe for the desktop  [here](https://raw.githubusercontent.com/Elinkatalina/Gym-24-7/master/wireframes/desktop.png)